leonardo-gmuller/LeonardoMuller13/README.md

 Software Developer
 ------------------

-Hey there!
-An engineer with a passion for technology and a journey that began in the world of electrical engineering.
-While pursuing my degree, I initially delved into the realms of embedded systems and automation.
-However, my curiosity led me to explore the dynamic world of software development.
-Fast forward to today, and I find myself thriving in the full-stack development landscape.
-My backend skills are honed with PHP, crafting robust and scalable solutions, while on the frontend, I leverage the power of Vue.js to create seamless user experiences.
-Excitingly, my journey doesn't stop there.
-I'm currently diving deep into the world of Go Lang, driven by the desire to enhance my backend prowess.
+Hello!
+I hold a degree in Electrical Engineering with a focus on Telecommunications.
+Throughout my academic journey, I initially delved into embedded systems and automation.
+However, my curiosity led me to the dynamic world of software development.

+As a current full-stack professional, I dedicate my efforts to enhancing backend capabilities, primarily using PHP.
+This choice enables me to craft robust and scalable solutions.
+On the frontend, I strive to deliver seamless user experiences, leveraging the power of Vue.js.

+Presently, I am delving into the realm of Go Lang, driven by the desire to strengthen my backend development skills.
+I am excited to continue exploring new opportunities and challenges on this fascinating software development journey.

 * 🌍  I'm based in Juiz de Fora, Minas Gerais - Brazil
 * ✉️  You can contact me at [leonardo.muller@engenharia.ufjf.br](mailto:leonardo.muller@engenharia.ufjf.br)